-The Lifeline (2003-present) is a Hard Rock band from Chicago, Illinois, USA.
+The Lifeline (2003-present): a Hard Rock band from Chicago, Illinois, USA.

 ith a strong foundation in hard rock, The Lifeline brings classical music into the equation, an element few bands have dared to experiment with.
 Described as an interesting mix between AFI, Tool and Pink Floyd these hard working Chicagoans owe a lot of their unique qualities to their violinist and co-songwriter Rebecca Faber.
 Alongside New York transplant and frontman Ryan T. Hope, Faber and her band continue a tradition of "Class meets Sass" that many bands such as The White Stripes have introduced to America.